Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Protecting quantum correlations and universal quantum teleportation protocols under the non-Markovian AD and RTN channels using WM and QMR

 \subsubsection{Under non-Markovian AD channel}

-From Fig. (\ref{Maxiaml Fidelity_NMAD}a), it is clear that at $t = 0$, the Bell state and $NS_3$ state have maximal fidelity values maximum, $\textit{i.e.}$, $1$.
-But, the Bell state maximal fidelity sustains for longer with time.
-However, just like the Bell state, all the considered two-qubit negative quantum states have fidelity always greater than $\frac{2}{3}$ under non-Markovian AD noise.
+From Fig. (\ref{Maxiaml Fidelity_NMAD}a), it is clear that at $t = 0$, the Bell state and $NS_3$ state attain a maximal fidelity value of $1$.
+But, the Bell state's maximal fidelity sustains longer with time.
+However, just like the Bell state, all the considered two-qubit negative quantum states have maximal fidelity always greater than $\frac{2}{3}$ under non-Markovian AD noise.

-The WM and QMR successfully enhance and protect the maximal fidelity of the two-qubit $NS_3$ state.
-Indeed, the $NS_3$ state's fidelity leads the Bell state, as depicted in Fig. (\ref{Maxiaml Fidelity_NMAD}b).
-On the other hand, the fidelity variations of the two-qubit $NS_1$, $NS_2$, and the Bell state remain unaltered with WM and QMR.
+The WM and QMR successfully enhance and protect the maximal fidelity of the two-qubit $NS_1$ and $NS_2$ states.
+Indeed, the $NS_1$ and $NS_2$ state's fidelity leads the Bell state, as depicted in Fig. (\ref{Maxiaml Fidelity_NMAD}b).
+On the other hand, the fidelity variations of the two-qubit $NS_3$, and the Bell state remain unaltered with WM and QMR.